fireundubh/playwithfire/faqs.md

 In addition, I am a contributor to xEdit, was a *Fallout 4* Creation Kit private beta participant, and I build modding tools, too.

-I also received an invite to the Divinity Engine 2 beta for the Definitive Edition of *Divinity: Original Sin 2*, but I didn't see it until the toolkit was released.
+I also received an invite to the Divinity Engine 2 private beta, but I didn't see it until the toolkit was released.
 RIP.

 ### What modding tools have you developed?